-6.3.3 Restoration
+8.3.3 Restoration

-If Human Services suspends the SRSS Payment, then Human Services can restore the SRSS Payment.
-If the Department suspends the SRSS Payment, then only the Department can advise Human Services whether to restore the SRSS Payment, or if another action is required, such as ceasing the SRSS Payment.
-If an SRSS recipient completes the activity or action related to the suspension and their SRSS Payment is restored, the appropriate arrears are paid as applicable.
+If Human Services suspends the SRSS Payment, then Human Services can restore the SRSS Payment. the Department suspends the SRSS Payment, then only the Department can advise Human Services whether to restore the SRSS Payment, or if another action is required, such as ceasing the SRSS Payment.
+If an SRSS recipient completes the activity or action related to the suspension and their SRSS Payment is restored, the appropriate arrears are paid as applicable. ment

 The Department instructs Human Services of its decisions regarding restoration or suspension of SRSS Payments.
-The Department also provides Human Services with a restoration date and whether the Eligible Recipient is entitled to a back payment.
+The Department also provides Human Services with a restoration date and whether the eligible recipient is entitled to a back payment.
+This will be reflected in the service provider portal.

-6.3.4 Cancellation
+Cancellation 8.3.4